 As the child matures, the court may seek the child’s input regarding who the child’s residential custodian will be.
 However, one should be extremely cautious about trying to influence a child’s decision in a custody dispute.
 The psychological effects of the child being asked to choose between parents may be devastating if not dealt with in an appropriate manner being sensitive to the child’s desire to maintain a healthy relationship with both parents.

-The court may appoint a Guardian Ad litem for the child.
-The guardian advocates in court for the child's best interests, and will investigate and report to the court regarding the facts and circumstances in dispute.
+The court may appoint some Guardian Ad litem for the child.
+The guardian advocates in court for the child’s best interests and will investigate and report to the court regarding the facts and circumstances in dispute.
 Often the guardian will make recommendations to the judge.

 Additionally, an attorney may be appointed to represent the child’s interest.
 Any attempt by a parent to influence the child will be readily apparent to the attorney who is appointed to represent the child and such attempted influence may weigh against the parent.